 If instances of plagiarism or academic dishonesty are discovered after course credit is earned or a degree is awarded, the College may impose penalties retroactively.
 Possible actions include changing the course grade, withholding a degree, or rescinding a degree.
-In such cases, the Vice President for Academic Affairs will convene an ad hoc committee of at least three (3) faculty members to determine the appropriate course of action.
+In such cases, the Provost will convene an ad hoc committee of at least three (3) faculty members to determine the appropriate course of action.

-Levels of Severity Chart
+Levels of Severity